grpc/grpc-experiments/README.md

 #### Install Git

 You can download and install Git from http://git-scm.com/download.
-Once installed you should have access to the git command line tool.
-The main commands that you will need to use are:

-- git clone ... : clone a remote repository onto your local machine
-- git checkout ... : check out a particular branch or a tagged version of the code to hack on
+This tutorial assumes familiarity with Git and GitHub.

 #### Get the source code